SafeHome.org may receive compensation from some providers listed on this page. Learn More

 FYI: SimpliSafe relies on adhesive strips to mount most of their hardware, but I found that to be a little flimsy, especially with heavier pieces of equipment like the motion sensor and the keypad.
 For a little added stability, I used the provided mounting hardware to secure those components.
 Read our guide on how to install a DIY home security system for more information.

 As luck would have it, you’re not going to pay an arm and a leg for these services.
 After all, SimpliSafe is one of the best affordable home security options, too.
-You can self-monitor your system for free, you can use their standard monitoring for $19.99 per month, or you can use Fast Protect Monitoring for $29.99 per month.
+You can self-monitor your system for free, you can use their standard monitoring $22.99 per month, or you can use Core monitoring for $32.99 per month.
+The Pro and Pro Plus plans cost $49.99 and $79.99 per month respectively, but they unlock live agent deterrence for SimpliSafe’s outdoor cameras.

 Here I am installing SimpliSafe’s entryway sensor.